 After the first four weeks, you can gradually start eating foods that are lumpier, but make sure you chew them well.

 In the long term, you’re aiming to eat a healthy, balanced diet.
 This will help you to keep losing weight and to get all the nutrients and energy you need to stay healthy.
 Make sure you eat three balanced meals a day, eat slowly and stop when you feel full.
-Try not to drink anything half an hour before your meals or for an hour afterwards, as the fluid will make you feel full.
+Try not to drink anything in the half hour before your meals or for an hour afterwards, as the fluid will make you feel full.

-Ensure that you eat adequate amounts of protein, such as meat, fish, pulses and eggs, and only small amounts of carbohydrate, such as potatoes, pasta, rice and bread.
+Ensure that you eat adequate amounts of protein such as meat, fish, pulses and eggs, and only small amounts of carbohydrate such as potatoes, pasta, rice and bread.
 You should eat four to five portions of fruit and vegetables a day.
 Choose low-fat foods, such as skimmed milk and low-fat cheese.

 Talk to your surgeon or dietitian for more information about the foods you can eat after your gastric bypass operation.

 Most people who have a gastric bypass operation will lose a lot of weight.
-On average, people lose up to three-quarters of their excess weight in the two years after surgery.
+On average, people lose up to about three-quarters of their excess weight in the two years after surgery.

 This amount of weight loss can cause your skin to become loose.
 Once it has been stretched, skin loses its tightness.
 This means that you may be left with folds of excess skin after your weight loss.
 The places where this is most common are on your abdomen (tummy), face, bottom, breasts, upper arms and thighs.

 You may find this extra skin uncomfortable and embarrassing.
 The skin in these areas can also become irritated, painful or infected.
 Cosmetic surgery can help to reshape the parts of your body where you have extra skin.

 It’s usual to wait for between 12 and 18 months after your operation before having any cosmetic surgery.
 This is to make sure that your weight is stable and isn’t likely to change significantly.